• blogangle-right

 • Review your VMP annually and make adjustments as needed: As we’ve stated before, the vendor management policy is just the beginning of your vendor risk management journey.
 As lessons are learned and internal processes change, be sure that your vendor management policy is refreshed at least on an annual basis.

-• Cover the six pillars of vendor management in your policy: To ensure an airtight policy, you’ll want to include information on selecting a vendor, assessing risk, due diligence, contractual standards, reporting requirements, and ongoing monitoring.
+• Cover the six pillars of vendor management in your policy: To ensure an airtight policy, you’ll want to include information on vendor selection and procurement, assessing risk, due diligence, contractual standards and service-level agreements (SLAs), reporting requirements for vendor compliance and non-compliance, and ongoing monitoring.

 Vendor management policy template